 The grand coalition of centralists dominates both the European Parliament and the Council, regarding endless integration as a higher value than national sovereignty.
-The consequence of this is the inflation of EU law, which manifests in two key ways: first, the gradual monopolization of areas of public policy that were supposed to be shared with the states (such as energy), which, legally, could in theory be assumed by the EU if it is better placed to do so - a clear question of subsidiarity; and second, the harmonization of areas that were meant to remain within the exclusive competence of Member States (such as family law).
+The consequence of this is the inflation of EU law, which manifests in two key ways: first, the gradual monopolization of areas of public policy that were supposed to be shared with the states (such as energy), which, legally, could in theory be assumed by the EU if it is better placed to do so a clear question of subsidiarity; and second, the harmonization of areas that were meant to remain within the exclusive competence of Member States (such as family law).

-The Court of Justice has evolved from being a mere judicial body set up to clarify doubts about the interpretation of EU law in specific cases pending before national courts into something much more: a supreme court, whose decisions are binding on all national courts, even in areas not regulated by EU law; a constitutional court, overturning national laws deemed contrary to EU law; and even a positive legislator, granting national courts and public administrations the authority to in-
+The Court of Justice has evolved from being a mere judicial body set up to clarify doubts about the interpretation of EU law in specific cases pending before national courts into something much more: a supreme court25, whose decisions are binding on all national courts, even in areas not regulated by EU law; a constitutional court26, overturning national laws deemed contrary to EU law; and even a positive legislator27, granting national courts and public administrations the authority to independently review the compatibility of national laws with EU law.

-Cf. Institut Thomas More, Principes, institutions, compétences.
+24 Cf. Institut Thomas More, Principes, institutions, compétences.
 Recentrer l'Union européenne, Paris 2019, p.
 17.

-Institut Thomas More, Principes, institutions, compétences.
+25 Institut Thomas More, Principes, institutions, compétences.
 Recentrer l'Union européenne, Paris 2019, p.
 22.